stathissideris/spec-provider/README.md

 considered to be in alpha -- so, highly experimental, very likely to change, possibly flawed.

+This library works in both Clojure and ClojureScript.

 ## Usage

 To use this library, add this dependency to your `project.clj` file: